Proper Catch-and-Release Methods

 Most of Alaska’s waters are very cold, making the success of releasing a fish back to the river very likely.
 But something to think about and be aware of is how warm some of our waters can get in the summer.
 Systems like the Kenai include large, turbid lakes that absorb a lot of heat and often get quite warm in midsummer, with water temps reaching into the high 60s.
 This condition increases the fish’s production of lactic acid as a byproduct of strenuous exercise; compounded by a longer time for the fish to eliminate this substance, the warm water significantly increases the stress on the fish, making the fighting time, handling time and stress of release even more critical to that fish’s well-being.

-Again, preparation is most important.
+Again, preparation for catch-and-release methods is most important.
 The fish just doesn’t have the luxury of being able to survive long out of the water without permanent damage to its nervous system.
 Being prepared, knowing just how you are to handle the fish whether it is a salmon or a trout, requires some forethought.
 And as you gain experience handling and releasing a fish back to the water you will become more adept and able to see the right thing to do.
 Yes, mistakes will be made, but learn from them and apply those lessons the next time.
 It is a wonderful thing to have the fish give a great kick of its tail and swim off as it gives you an icy-water face-wash, knowing it wasn’t much more than inconvenienced from its experience with you.

 Dennis Randa is a veteran Kenai River guide with over 30 years as a professional guide in Alaska.
 Dennis shared that having lines in the water satiates his OCD.
 He is the owner of Randa’s Guide Service and can be reached by email at firstname.lastname@example.org